webmeshproj/webmesh/README.md

 ### Developers

 Integrating your project with Webmesh networks is easy.
-All APIs are written in protobuf in the [api](https://github.com/webmeshproj/api) repository.
+All APIs are written in protobuf in the [API](https://github.com/webmeshproj/api) repository.
+Applications can integrate either via the `webmeshd` process or by embedding this package directly.

 Libraries and other integrations are available for the following languages and environments: